ykcchong/OpenSpliceAI/docs/source/index.rst

 The SpliceAI-toolkit is a flexible framework designed for easy retraining of the SpliceAI model with new datasets.
 It comes with models pre-trained on various species, including humans (MANE database), mice, thale cress (Arabidopsis), honey bees, and zebrafish.
 Additionally, the SpliceAI-toolkit is capable of processing genetic variants in VCF format to predict their impact on splicing.

+|

 Why SpliceAI-toolkit❓
 =======================

 1. **Easy-to-retrain framework**: Transitioning from the outdated Python 2.7, along with older versions of TensorFlow and Keras, the SpliceAI-toolkit is built on Python 3.7 and leverages the powerful PyTorch library.
 This simplifies the retraining process significantly.
 Say goodbye to compatibility issues and hello to efficiency — retrain your models with just two simple commands.
-2. **Pretrained on new dataset**: SpliceAI is great, but SpliceAI-toolkit makes it even better!
-Pretrained with the latest MANE annotations (released in 2022), it ensures your research is powered by the most accurate and up-to-date genomic information available.
+2. **Retrained on new dataset**: SpliceAI is great, but SpliceAI-toolkit makes it even better!
+The newly pretrained SpliceAI-Human model is updated from GRCh37 to GRCh38 human genome and integrates the latest MANE (Matched Annotation from NCBI and EMBL-EBI) annotations, ensuring that research is supported by the most up-to-date and precise genomic data available.
-3. **Pretrained on various species**:  Concerned that the SpliceAI model does not generalize to your study species because you are not studying humans?
+3. **Retrained on various species**:  Concerned that the SpliceAI model does not generalize to your study species because you are not studying humans?
 No problem!
 The SpliceAI-toolkit is released with models pretrained on various species, including human MANE, mouse, thale cress, honey bee, and zebrafish.
 4. **Predict the impact of genetic variants on splicing**: Similar to SpliceAI, the SpliceAI-toolkit can take genetic variants in VCF format and predict the impact of these variants on splicing with any of the pretrained models.

 SpliceAI-toolkit is open-source, free, and combines the ease of Python with the power of PyTorch for accurate splicing predictions.